 - Require students to complete the online travel registration.
 The registration requires that students are enrolled in CISI insurance, a comprehensive health, travel and security insurance for the time they are overseas.
 Sponsoring departments must ensure that all students complete this registration.
 It is highly recommended that departments sponsoring travel keep a record of all travel registrations.

 - Require any accompanying travelers (for example, a parent) to sign the appropriate waiver.
-Contact Sam Boyd to obtain the waiver.
+Contact OSA to obtain the waiver.

 - If you are covered by the St. Thomas Blue Cross Blue Shield insurance, familiarize yourself with the informational booklet on St. Thomas Blue Cross Blue Shield insurance coverage for faculty/staff (who subscribe to this coverage) abroad.

 - Require any non-UST faculty/staff or faculty/staff who do not have sufficient coverage to obtain a medical insurance and medical evacuation and repatriation policy.
 Typically if the person has essential assigned responsibilities while traveling with your group, your department would cover the cost.
 If it is someone traveling with the group without any assigned responsibilities (for example, a parent is traveling with a music group), you will need to inform the traveling persons that St. Thomas provides no insurance while advising them to 1) check with their insurance provider here regarding coverage abroad and 2) obtain a medical evacuation & repatriation policy (see http://www.insuremytrip.com for possible providers).

 - Conduct orientation sessions for students which include information on:

 - Cross-cultural issues, norms and expectations in the host culture(s)